willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 in msgid strings.

-We decided we wanted to drop Tower as a small step before we switch to django-jinja so copied the ``extract`` and ``merge`` commands and the gettext code into Fjord as a stopgap so we could drop Tower.
+We decided we wanted to drop Tower as a small step before we switch to django-jinja, so we copied the ``extract`` and ``merge`` commands and the gettext code into Fjord as a stopgap so we could drop Tower.

 Switching from jingo to django-jinja
 ====================================

-django-jinja works with Django 1.7 and 1.8, however the settings are completely different and possibly other things as well.
+django-jinja works with Django 1.7 and 1.8; however, the settings are completely different, and possibly other things are as well.
 I decided not to do the jingo -> django-jinja as a separate step and instead do it along with the Django 1.7 -> 1.8 upgrade.